QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 To find the password policy, refer to [Password Policy](/cybersecurity/red-team/s2.discovery/techniques/passwords/policy.md).

+On a Windows host inside an AD network, refer to [identification](/cybersecurity/red-team/s4.privesc/windows/utils/id.md) to find usernames the "normal" way.

 To find passwords, refer to [Password spraying](/cybersecurity/red-team/s2.discovery/techniques/passwords/spraying.md).

 📚 We often find the Domain Controller IP and use it as the target of every other request, such as SMB requests, etc.